-Air quality objectives are limits on the acceptable presence of contaminants in the atmosphere, established by government agencies to protect human health and the environment.
+Air quality objectives are non-statutory limits on the acceptable presence of contaminants in the atmosphere, established by government agencies to protect human health and the environment.
 They are generally expressed in terms of a concentration (e.g., micrograms per cubic metre, or parts per billion) measured over a specific period of time (e.g., one hour, 24 hours or one year).

-British Columbia has adopted air quality objectives and standards for a number of contaminants, including: Particulate Matter (PM)10, PM2.5, ozone, sulphur dioxide, nitrogen dioxide and carbon monoxide.
+British Columbia has adopted air quality objectives and standards for a number of contaminants, including Particulate Matter (PM10 and PM2.5), ozone, sulphur dioxide, nitrogen dioxide and carbon monoxide.

 How air quality objectives are used

 Objectives are one kind of criteria.
 Criteria also include standards, guidelines and planning goals.
 Air quality objectives are used to guide decisions unless they are written specifically into a permit or regulation at which point they become binding requirements.
 They are typically used to:

 - assess current or historical air quality